 - getting people talking about mental health, sharing their experiences and removing stigma;

 - raising awareness of mental health problems; and

 - supporting people experiencing mental health problems to start, return to and continue running.

 Stockton Striders has two Mental Health Champions: Cat Clennett and Paul Johnson.
 Our friendly champions have experience of mental health problems themselves or through close family or friends and are passionate about improving mental wellbeing through running.

 The role of the Mental Health Champions at the club is to:

 - work with the club to support its members to improve their mental health through running; and

 - support people who are experiencing mental health problems to start running, get back into running, or continue running.

-The Ambassadors have links to Middlesbrough and Stockton Mind’s ‘Get Set to Go’ programme and can accept referrals from the programme.
+The champions have links to Middlesbrough and Stockton Mind’s ‘Get Set to Go’ programme and can accept referrals from the programme.